doriclenses/pyDoric/README.md

 ### To install CaImAn

-To install CaImAn fallow the fallowing steps.
+To install CaImAn fallow the fallowing steps.  ⚠️ It could take some time to install.

 Open a command prompt in Anaconda then type